ms/buildtogether.tech/collaborate/index.md

 people in the conversation, follow the same rules you would for a meeting.
 In particular, post a summary of the conversation to your project's web site, just as you would post meeting minutes.

+## Documentation

+An old proverb says, "Trust, but verify."
+The equivalent in programming is, "Be clear, but document."
+No matter how well software is written, it always embodies decisions that aren't explicit in the final code or accommodates complications that aren't going to be obvious to the next reader.
+Putting it another way, the best function names in the world aren't going to answer the questions "Why does the software do this?"  and "Why doesn't it do this in a simpler way?"

+In most cases, a short <span g="docstring">docstring</span> or <span g="doc_comment">doc comment</span> to remind ourselves of each function's purpose is probably as much documentation as we need.
+(In fact, it's probably better than what most people do.)
+That one- or two-liner should begin with an active verb and describe either how inputs are turned into outputs, or what side effects the function has; as we discuss below, if we need to describe both, we should probably rewrite our function.

+An active verb is something like "extract", "normalize", or "plot".
+Some examples of good one-line docstrings include:

+-   "Create a list of capital cities from a list of countries."
+-   "Clip signals to lie in [0...1]."
+-   "Reduce the red component of each pixel."

+{: .continue}
+We can tell our one-liners are useful if we can read them aloud in the order the functions are called in place of the function's name and parameters.

+Once we start writing code for other people (or our future selves) our documentation should include:

+-   The name and purpose of every public class, function, and constant in our code.

+-   The name, purpose, and default value (if any) of every parameter to every function.

+-   Any side effects the functions and methods have.

+-   The type of value returned by every function or method.

+-   What exceptions those functions can raise and when.

+The word "public" in the first rule is important.
+We don't have to write full documentation for helper functions that are only used inside our package and aren't meant to be called by users, but these should still have at least a comment explaining their purpose.

+As <span x="thinking"></span> explains, we can divide people in any domain into novices, competent practitioners, and experts.
+Each of these three groups needs a different kind of documentation:

+-    A novice needs a tutorial that introduces her to key ideas one by one and shows how they fit together.

+-   A competent practitioner needs reference guides, cookbooks, and Q&A sites;
+    these give her solutions close enough to what she needs that she can tweak them the rest of the way.

+-   Experts need this material as well---nobody's memory is perfect---but they may also paradoxically want tutorials.
+The difference between them and novices is that experts want tutorials on how things work and why they were designed that way.

+The first thing to decide when writing documentation is therefore to decide which of these needs we are trying to meet.
+Tutorials like this book should be long-form prose that contain code samples and diagrams.
+They should show people things they actually want to do rather than printing the numbers from 1 to 10, and should include regular check-ins so that people can tell if they're making progress.

+Tutorials help novices build a mental model, but competent practitioners and experts will be frustrated by their slow pace and low information density.
+They will want single-point solutions to specific problems, like how to find cells in a spreadsheet that contain a certain string or how to configure the web server to load an access control module.
+They can make use of an alphabetical list of the functions in a library, but are much happier if they can search by keyword to find what they need; one of the signs that someone is no longer a novice is that they're able to compose useful queries and tell if the results are on the right track or not.

+## Creating an FAQ

+As projects grow, documentation within functions alone may be insufficient for users to apply code to their own problems.
+One strategy to assist other people with understanding a project is with an FAQ.
+A good FAQ uses the terms and concepts that people bring to the software rather than the vocabulary of its authors; putting it another way, the questions should be things that people might search for online, and the answers should give them enough information to solve their problem.

+Creating and maintaining an FAQ is a lot of work, and unless the community is large and active, a lot of that effort may turn out to be wasted, because it's hard for the authors or maintainers of a piece of software to anticipate what newcomers will be mystified by.
+A better approach is to leverage sites like [Stack Overflow][stack-overflow], which is where most programmers are going to look for answers anyway.

+The Stack Overflow guide to [asking a good question][stack-overflow-good-question] has been refined over many years, and is a good guide for any project:

+Write the most specific title we can.
+:   "Why does division sometimes give a different result in Python 2.7 and
+    Python 3.5?"  is much better than, "Help!
+Math in Python!!"

+Give context before giving sample code.
+:   A few sentences to explain what we are trying to do and why it will help
+    people determine if their question is a close match to ours or not.

+Provide a minimal reprex.
+:   Readers will have a much easier time figuring out if this question and its
+    answers are for them if they can see *and understand* a few lines of code.

+Tag, tag, tag.
+:   Keywords make everything more findable, from scientific papers to
+    left-handed musical instruments.

+Use "I" and question words (how/what/when/where/why).
+:   Writing this way forces us to think more clearly about what someone might
+    actually be thinking when they need help.

+Keep each item short.
+:   Break everything down into single-page steps, with half of that page devoted
+    to troubleshooting.
+This may feel trivializing to the person doing the writing, but is often as much as a person searching and reading can handle.
+    It also helps writers realize just how much implicit knowledge they are assuming.

+Allow for a chorus of explanations <cite>Caulfield2016</cite>.
+:   As discussed earlier, users are all different from one another, and are
+    therefore best served by a chorus of explanations.
+Do not be afraid of providing multiple explanations to a single question that suggest different approaches or are written for different prior levels of understanding.